 Custodial credit risk-deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the City's deposits may not be returned to it.
 The City has reduced its concentration of credit risk by using several financial institutions.
-The formal policy as of September 30, 2013, was to limit deposits with any one bank or credit union to the maximum FDIC/NCUA insurable amount.
-As of September 30, 2013, \$2,225,273 of the City's deposits were exposed to custodial credit risk because it was uninsured and uncollateralized.
+The formal policy as of September 30, 2015, was to limit deposits with any one bank or credit union to the maximum FDIC/NCUA insurable amount.
+As of September 30, 2015, \$5,115,219 of the City's deposits including the money market was exposed to custodial credit risk because it was uninsured and uncollateralized.